-- 1. Await results of Mr. Donovan's imminent negotiation with Fidel Castro for freeing the 20-odd American prisoners.
+- Await results of Mr. Donovan's imminent negotiation with Fidel Castro for freeing the 20-odd American prisoners.
 Prior aggressive U. S. action could jeopardize their release. - 2.
 If these negotiations fail, or when the prisoners are recovered, proceed on the following timetable: - 3.
-Inform NATO and OAS twelve hours in edvance of the proclamation of the four point shipping orders.
+Inform NATO and OAS twolve hours in edvance of the proclamation of the four point shipping orders.
 (The proclamation calls for the orders to go into effect in five days).
-These orders: - a. close United States ports to all vessels of a country whose yessels engage in carrying armote Cuba; - b. close United States ports to any ship which has carried goods in the bloc-Cuba trade within 120 days of the time it seeks to enter a United States port; - c. prohibit all United States flag ships and all ships owned by United States nationals or residents from entering any ports of Cuba and from carrying any goods bound to or from Cuba; and alla
+These orders: - a. close United States ports to all vessels of a country whose yessels engage in carrying armo to Ouba; - b. close United States ports to any ship which has carried goods in the bloc-Cuba trade within 120 days of the time it seeks to enter a United States port; - c. prohibit all United States flag ships and all ships owned by United States nationals or residents from entering any ports of Cuba and from carrying any goods bound to or from Cuba; and d. prohibit any cargo sponsored by any department or agency of the United States from being shipped on vessels owned or controlled by persons who own or control vessels engaged in the trade between Cube and the Soviet bloc.